How Mobile Search works

 The Mobile Search is closed by default and opens only when the user taps it.
-This is intentional, to avoid displaying long search forms by default on small screens.
+This is intentional, so long search forms do not take too much space on small screens.

 How Mobile Search is triggered